NekohimeMusou/smt-tc/README.md

 ## Usage Notes

-It should be fairly straightforward if you're familiar with the rules.
+Hopefully, it's fairly straightforward if you're familiar with the rules.
 Each class is its own actor type, and things like your HP and MP multipliers, your XP needed to level, and the fields that appear on your sheet are determined by your class.
 I tried to keep data entry to a minimum by calculating as much as I could and making some assumptions here and there; most stuff you'd want to change or override that isn't directly available on the sheet or isn't fully implemented, such as modifying a boss's HP and MP, can be done with an Active Effect (see the wiki).
 If not, let me know!

-Skills will make their own dice rolls when you click on them, eventually.
+Skills will make their own dice rolls when you click on them, and they should be nice and automatic and smooth.

 - All the numbers *should* be calculated correctly (HP, MP, Lv, TNs, Power, Resists, etc).
 - The Mods panel has two options, both of which are reflected in the sheet calculations: